 I still dream about this trip: The amazingly blue water, soft beaches, enchanting Tahitian music, and the absolutely delicious French cuisine.
 By the end of our visit I also realized that the Tahitians are much friendlier than their reputation.
 In fact, they were very welcoming and helped to make this a wonderful memory.

 Tahiti offers many different accommodation categories and their location makes a difference, too.
-Contact me, I am happy to share my knowledge and look forward to guiding you through the truly special and luxurious resort options.
+Contact us; we are happy to share our knowledge and look forward to guiding you through the truly special and luxurious resort options.